A group of kids play street hockey outside on a snowy day.

 • An open floor space (move any breakables to safety)

-Kids play on their knees and try and get the ball into their opponents goal, which can be a doorway, a piece of furniture, or even masking tape on a wall.
+Have kids play on their knees and try to get the ball into their opponent’s goal, which can be a doorway, a piece of furniture, or even masking tape on a wall.

 Leave a Reply